Middle School Math Teacher

 Bachelors in Anthropology, Binghamton University

 Dafna Sonnenthal is a career educator who has worked with children and adults in primary, secondary, and college level programs.
+She is a certified licensed educator for third through sixth grade, and for teaching English as a second language for pre-kindergarten through twelfth grade.
 She has taught in inner-city public schools as well as at one of the nation's oldest private academies.
 A highlight of her early career was having Queen Elizabeth visit her classroom in Miami to showcase her English as a Second Language students and curriculum.
 Dafna has taught at the Virginia Beach Friends School for over a decade.
 Here she has enjoyed melding the high ideals of the Quaker social and spiritual framework with innovative methods for optimizing student appreciation and learning of today's subject matter.
+In the 2021-2022 academic year, Dafna was a celebrated educator by the school's accrediting body, Virginia Association of Independent Schools.
+The award recognizes teachers who have done a tremendous job enriching the lives of their students.
 Beyond the classroom, Dafna loves the art of photography, and is always looking to capture compelling moments with families, children and surfers against the natural beauty in and around Virginia Beach.
 She and her husband live in Virginia Beach and currently have two Friends early-school alumni attending university.

 Degrees: M.A.
 Sociology Old Dominion University

 She has completed various classes for business leadership through Tidewater Community College and attended many workshops on leadership roles for women and telephone skills.
-In her spare time, she enjoys cooking, inventing spice blends and travelling when she can.
-Mostly, her role as a mom to a law student is the most rewarding!"
+In her spare time, Roberta enjoys cooking, inventing spice blends and travelling when she can.
+Mostly, her role as a mom to a law student is the most rewarding!